Worship Norms for Ecumenical Pastors

 As to element: Water is to be used in baptism.

-As to presidency: The pastor loci the normal minister of baptism.
+As to presidency: The pastor loci is the normal minister of baptism.
 The pastor loci may, however, invite another minister of Word & Sacrament of the ELCA to preside.
 This invitation may also be extended to ministers of Word & Sacrament who qualify for exchangeability under the standing full-communion agreements.
 See the discussion of baptism in case of emergency infra.

-As to time and place: Baptism is normally administered during the principal worship service of the congregation, but, for practical and pastoral reasons, baptism may be administered at another time.
-For practical and pastoral reasons, baptism may be administered at a place other than the church.
+As to time and place: Baptism is normally administered during the principal worship service of the congregation, but for practical and pastoral reasons, baptism may be administered at another time.
+For practical and pastoral reasons, baptism may also be administered at a place other than the church.
 Reasons for dispensation from the norm should be few.

 In case of emergency: When the baptismal candidate is in periculo mortis (immediate threat of death), baptism should not be withheld.
-When a minister of Word & Sacrament cannot is not present (and cannot arrive in time when summoned), a lay person should baptize, reporting immediately the baptism to the minister of Word & Sacrament.
+When a minister of Word & Sacrament is not present (and cannot arrive in time when summoned), a lay person should baptize, reporting immediately the baptism to the minister of Word & Sacrament.

 As to multiple baptisms: No one is to be baptized more than once.